ShamimaNasrin/mechanical-keyboards-shop-server/README.md

 ## Introduction

-KeyClicks is a premier online platform dedicated to mechanical keyboard enthusiasts.
-Whether you're a gamer, a developer, or just love typing on high-quality keyboards, KeyClicks is designed to offer a smooth and enjoyable shopping experience.
+KeyClicks is a backend server application for an e-commerce platform dedicated to mechanical keyboard enthusiasts.
+Designed to support a smooth and enjoyable shopping experience, this server handles the heavy lifting of data management, user authentication, and API interactions, providing a solid foundation for the client-side application.

 ## Project Overview

-KeyClicks is a cutting-edge e-commerce application built with React and Redux, backed by a robust Node.js server and MongoDB database.
-The platform allows users to browse an extensive range of mechanical keyboards, view detailed product descriptions, and seamlessly manage their shopping cart.
+KeyClicks' server-side application is built with Node.js and Express, powered by a MongoDB database for robust data storage.
+It provides the essential APIs for managing products, user data, shopping carts, and orders.
+This backend application is designed to be highly scalable, offering efficient data retrieval and secure operations to meet the demands of a modern e-commerce platform.

 ## Key Features

-- **Homepage**: Features an eye-catching hero section, promotional banners, latest arrivals, and top-rated brands.
-- **Product Listings**: Comprehensive display of products with search, filtering, and sorting functionalities.
-- **Product Detail Page**: Provides in-depth product information, customer reviews, and an easy-to-use "Add to Cart" option.
+- **Product Management**: APIs for CRUD operations on mechanical keyboard products.
+- **User Management**: Endpoints for managing user data and authentication.
-- **Cart & Checkout**: Streamlined cart management with real-time price updates and secure checkout options.
+- **Cart & Checkout**: Backend logic for managing shopping carts and processing orders.
-- **Dashboard**: Equipped with tools for inventory management, product updates, and analytics.
+- **Inventory Management**: Tools for tracking product availability and updating stock levels.
-- **About Us and Contact Us Pages**: Includes About Us and Contact Us pages to connect users with the brand.
+- **Validation**: Strong schema validation using Zod to ensure data integrity.

 ## Technology Stack

-- **Frontend**: React, Tailwind, Redux, TypeScript, Vite
 - **Backend**: Node.js, Express, MongoDB, Mongoose, Zod
 - **State Management**: Redux Toolkit and RTK Query
 <!-- - **Authentication**: JWT-based authentication -->